volab/IoT_EPS/_1_userDoc/source/softDev.rst

 ===========================================
 PB0 : @power on (not by power switch but by wall plug) start in simple manual mode see `WIFI Modes`_

-PB1 : in same conditions as above, start specials action only for expert and debug mode
+PB1 : in same conditions as above, start specials action only for expert and debug mode (today creat default json)

 ============================
 Sofware development choice